2016 is the year for mobile sites and mobile apps.

 This tool is mostly targeted to developers, so if you hire someone to develop your website, test your site’s performance here and ask your developer to fix the issues discovered by this tool.

-At this time, I could only find these two sites which let you test mobile site loading time and performance.
+At this time, I could only find these two sites which let you run mobile website speed test.
 I’m hoping in the coming days we will see a rise in similar tools targeted for mobile websites.

 For now, go ahead and test your mobile site and share your results with me in the comments.